canac/portman/README.md

 Prints portman version.

-### `portman init fish`
+### `portman init [bash|bash|zsh]`

-Prints the shell configuration command to enable the shell integration.
-You can add it to your shell config with `echo "portman init fish | source" >> ~/.config/fish/config.fish`, but this is unnecessary if you installed portman via Homebrew because portman will automatically initialize itself.
-Currently, only fish shell is supported, but other shells would be trivial to add.
+Prints the shell configuration command to enable the shell integration for the specified shell.
+You can add it to your shell config as documented in [installation](#installation).
+If you installed portman via Homebrew, fish shell is integration is automatically installed and you don't need to modify your fish shell config file.

 ### `portman create [project-name] [--no-activate|-A] [--no-link|-N] [--overwrite]`